surister/cratedb-tableau-connector/README.md

 For older versions, see [Tableau Connector SDK legacy documentation].

+Important: For Tableau Server, in multi node setups, the connector has to be installed in every node.

 ## Usage

 For development purposes, please read the [sandbox documentation](./DEVELOP.md).

-### Configure data source

-When it comes to configuring a data source in Tableau, a few fragments in the [sandbox documentation](./DEVELOP.md) may also be applicable to a production setup.

-Todo: Add a dedicated section about how to install and configure the connector in non-development mode.

 ## Compatibility status

-Compatibility is validated using Tableau's Connector SDK, specifically using its [TDVT suite].
+Compatibility is validated using Tableau's Connector SDK, using its [TDVT suite].
 Compatibility progress is tracked in [TABLEAU-2].

 ```